pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_auth_deactivate.md

+---
+# metadata #
-## pachctl auth deactivate
+title:  pachctl auth deactivate

-Delete all ACLs, tokens, admins, IDP integrations and OIDC clients, and deactivate Pachyderm auth
+description: "Deactivate Pachyderm's auth and identity systems, which will delete ALL auth tokens, ACLs and admins, IDP integrations and OIDC clients, and expose all data in the cluster to any user with cluster access.
+Use with caution."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis